-Power Transformer: Input wires are 125v AC, Black is hot, White is common, Green/Yellow is chassis ground.
+Power Transformer: Input wires are 125v AC, Black is hot, White is neutral, Green/Yellow is chassis safety ground.
 Output wires are high voltage AC through 2 red wires (both hot), 6.2v AC through 2 green wires (both hot).

 Output Transformer: Blue is signal in from V3, Red is 326v AC input from B+1, Orange is 16 ohm speaker output, Brown 8 ohm, Yellow 4 ohm.

 Tube Filament Heaters: Tightly twisted wire pairs: V1, V2 (pre-amp tubes) and the red "On LED" get 6.2v DC from Red (hot) & White (ground) wires.
 Using DC for the preamp tube heaters helps cut down on 60Hz heater hum--this is a cool feature.
-V3 (Power tube) gets 6.2v AC from White (hot) & White (common) wires.
+V3 (Power tube) gets 6.2v AC from two White wires (both hot).

 Inside Back Panel

 I learned most of what I know about this amp from the tdpri.com VHT Special 6 (non-Ultra) Mod thread.
 In that thread kleuck shared a huge amount of knowledge of how to mod the Special 6.
 He was the first to describe this tube bias mod.

 This is an excellent first mod because it adds the ability to run higher power 6L6, EL34 and 6CA7 tubes and maximize the amp's power output by adjusting the output tube bias.
 By putting this extra resistor on a switch you can easily switch between the standard 6V6 tube for practice and high power tubes for gigs.
 The actual measured output of the (non-Ultra) Special 6 amp was 4 watts clean RMS with a 6V6, and 7 watts with a 6L6.
 Output for the EL34 and 6CA7 with the bias switch was measured at 8.4 watts.

 To add this flexibility you simply add a switched 560 ohm 5 watt resistor in parallel with the existing 470 ohm R39 (see pic below).
 With both resistors connected in parallel bias resistance drops to 255 ohms.